solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 1) The craft succeeds
 2) The message `Processing is not going as planned` appears → Your character will re-try the craft and no materials are lost.
 3) The message `It is not working at all` appears → Either you input the wrong materials or something else went wrong, for example you're missing knowledge.
 Not materials are lost when this happens.
 You can find the correct recipe to craft an item via the in-game crafting nodes (F2→Crafting notes) or [bdolytics](https://bdolytics.com/).
+4) The message `Insufficient ingredients to continue processing` appears: You got the recipe right but don't have enough materials for a full craft.

 <img width="450" src="/files/processing_faq/process_outcomes.jpg">